gggliuye/cvx_learning/docs/ADMM/DistributedModelFitting.rst

 .. math::
   minimize \quad \sum_{j=1}^{M} (1-y_{j}(w^{T}x_{j}+b))

-In partice, we can truncate the results of the model by 1 or -1, so the problem will be better if we optimize this:
+In partice, we can truncate the results of the model to 1 or -1, so the problem will be better if we optimize this:

 .. math::
   minimize \quad \sum_{j=1}^{M} (1-y_{j}(w^{T}x_{j}+b))_{+}